Welcome to the Athens-Greece Society of the Archaeological Institute of America

 The Archaeological Institute of America (AIA) is one of the oldest and largest organizations devoted to the world of archaeology.
 It was founded in 1879 and chartered by the United States Congress in 1906.

-The Athens, Greece Society was chartered in 1997 and it was the first society to be formed outside the American continent.
-Our offices are located at the premises of the Canadian Institute in Greece.
+The Athens, Greece Society was chartered in 1997 and was the first society to be formed outside the American continent.
+Our offices are located at the premises of the American School of Classical Studies at Athens.